snphillips/nycha-outage-scraper/README.md

 The scraping isn't instant.
 On my system it takes 20 seconds.
 You can view the progress in your terminal.

-You'll know the scrape is successful if you see a csv file with the timestamp of the scrape as the folder name, within a folder called outage-scrape-csvs within the project folder.
+To check if the scrape is successful, open the directory called outage-scrape-csvs.
+In there you see an other directory named with the timestamp of the scrape.
 Within the timestamped folder, there should be 10 csvs.
 Each csv represents a type of outage.

+Here's what a csv with outages looks like:

+Here's what a csv *without* outages looks like:

 ## Built With